ChrisChoi314/chrischoi314.github.io/_projects/mg_paper.md

   </div>
 </div>
 <div class="caption">
   Figure 5: SGWB produced by the SFM model.
-Both panels: we show the BBN excluded region shaded in purple at the top, the periodogram for a Hellings-Down-correlated free spectral process in shaded gray, the $$1\sigma, 2\sigma,$$ and $$3\sigma$$ posterior medians for NG15 in darker to lighter orange, respectively, and the GWB spectrum produced by an astrophysical population of inspiraling SMBHBs as a black dotted line.
-Top: The red curve is the GWB spectra fitted to the $$1\sigma$$ posterior, the blue curve is fitted to the $$2\sigma$$ posterior, and the green curve is fitted to the $$3\sigma$$ posterior.
+Both panels: we show the BBN excluded region shaded in purple at the top, the periodogram for a Hellings-Down-correlated free spectral process in shaded gray, the 1-3 sigma posterior medians for NG15 in darker to lighter orange, respectively, and the GWB spectrum produced by an astrophysical population of inspiraling SMBHBs as a black dotted line.
+Top: The red curve is the GWB spectra fitted to the 1 sigma posterior, the blue curve is fitted to the 2 sigma posterior, and the green curve is fitted to the 3 sigma posterior.
 Bottom: the purple curve is the energy density that respects the BBN bound for high frequency and passes through the upper limit of the free spectral process of the data, and the golden curve is the energy density that respects the CMB bound for low frequency and passes through the lower limit of the free spectral process of the data.
 </div>

 ## Results